-The Board of Directors of the Company are responsible to the shareholders as a whole for the performance of the Company.
+The Board of Directors of the Company are responsible to the shareholder as a whole for the performance of the Company.

-The Board of Living Cities Development Group Limited are committed to high standards of Corporate Governance in the performance of their duties.
+The Board of the Company are committed to high standards of Corporate Governance in the performance of their duties.